You know how to say “hello” in German.

 So where else is German spoken?

 Germany’s surrounding countries include Austria, Switzerland, Luxembourg, Belgium and Lichtenstein, all of which are home to German speakers.
 In fact, German is one of the five most widely spoken languages in the EU.

 As you might’ve guessed, there are plenty of German speakers in the United States.
-Did you know that in North Dakota, German is the second most commonly spoken language?
+Did you know that in North Dakota, German is the third most commonly spoken language?

 This just goes to show how far the German culture has spread with immigrant populations.